Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Main result

-We {\bf conjecture} that every open subset $\Omega\subset M$ having a locally Lipschitz boundary is Lipschitz regular.
+We expect that also the other implication holds true; more precisely we {\bf conjecture} that every open subset of a manifold having a locally Lipschitz boundary is locally Lipschitz regular.
+The investigation of this property seems to require an appropriate transversality theory in the locally Lipschitz category.
 Theorem \ref{main2} a) is new even in the Euclidean case, where so far only $-\Delta$ has been treated, and not even Schr\"odinger operators $-\Delta+V$.
 The proof of Theorem \ref{main2} will be given in Section \ref{pon}.
-We continue with remarks on this proof: The proof of Theorem \ref{main2} a) relies on Proposition \ref{main1} and Proposition \ref{scal1}, while both worlds are linked through various partially completely new covariant Feynman-Kac formula.
-We believe it is a very surprising fact, that no conditions on the negative part of $V$ is needed in Theorem \ref{main2} a), as such a condition is certainly required for the covariant Feynman-Kac formula to hold (roughly speaking, because Brownian paths have an infinite speed).
+We continue with remarks on this proof: The proof of Theorem \ref{main2} a) relies on Proposition \ref{main1} and Proposition \ref{scal1}, while both worlds are linked through various partially new covariant Feynman-Kac formula.
+We believe it is a very surprising fact, that no condition on the negative part of $V$ is needed in Theorem \ref{main2} a), as such a condition is certainly required for the covariant Feynman-Kac formula to hold (roughly speaking, because Brownian paths have an infinite speed).
 The point here is that using rather subtle approximation arguments, one can reduce everything to the case of $V$'s that are bounded from below by a constant. \\ The proof of Theorem \ref{main2} b) relies again on Proposition \ref{scal1}: In a first step , we will give an analytic proof of the stronger statement

-under the assumption that $\Omega$ is relatively compact with $\partial \Omega$ Lipschitz, directly verifying (\ref{alkdd}).
+under the assumption that $\Omega$ is relatively compact with $\partial \Omega$ locally Lipschitz, directly verifying (\ref{alkdd}).
 As usual, $W^{1,2}(M )$ is defined to be the space of all $f\in L^2(M)$ such that $df\in\Gamma_{L^2}(M,T^*M)$ in the sense of distributions.
 In a second step we will then combine this local result with a probabilistic approximation argument, directly confirming (\ref{apossaq}).

 \begin{Remark} 1.
 It is false that every open subset $\Omega\subset M$ with smooth boundary satisfies\footnote{But of course this statement is true by Proposition \ref{scal1} and Theorem \ref{main2} b), if $M$ is geodesically complete, as then $W^{1,2}(M )=W^{1,2}_0(M )$ \cite{aubin}. } (\ref{asoiss}).
 As a counterexample, one can consider the Euclidean ball and its open upper half